signalfx/splunk-opentelemetry-examples/instrumentation/python/azure-functions/README.md

             )
 ```

-These code changes required the `splunk-opentelemetry[all]` and
-`opentelemetry-instrumentation-logging` packages to be installed, which we can see
+These code changes required several OpenTelemetry packages to be installed, which we can see
 in the [requirements.txt](./requirements.txt) file:

 ````
-splunk-opentelemetry[all]==1.21.0
+opentelemetry-api
+opentelemetry-sdk
+opentelemetry-exporter-otlp-proto-http

 # add this package to ensure trace context is added to logs
 opentelemetry-instrumentation-logging